fangger4396/energon_example/emsd_example_2.md

 We firstly observe the EMSD data.
 Since each .csv file of EMSD data is the collection of data from a single sensor, we trace the flowrate data by listing all the files whose name contains *CP*(denotes Chiller Plant) and *FLOWRATE* (denotes flow rate).
 ![image](https://github.com/fangger4396/energon_example/blob/main/img/shot1.png)
 Then we check files we found and locate the data we need.
-Here, **WKGO.CP-NT-CHWS-EM.FLOWRATEV.csv** and **WKGO.CP-NT-CHWS-EM.FLOWRATEV.csv** are what we need.
-Besides, for each file, only the column named *data* is valid values we need.
+Here, **WKGO.CP-NT-CHWS-EM.FLOWRATEV.csv** are what we need.
+Besides, only the column named *data* is valid values we need.
 ![image](https://github.com/fangger4396/energon_example/blob/main/img/shot3.png)
 Finally, we merge the data we need by some scripts to generate a new .csv file.
 This another .csv file can be seen as the input of the above model training algorithm.